jfallmann/diffTF_Fork/docs/chapter2.rst

   * indicates a real error related to the specific command that is executed
   * rerunning does not fix the problem as they are systematic (such as a missing tool, a library problem in R)

+From our experience, most errors occur due to the following issues:

+- Software-related problems such as R library issues, non-working conda installation etc. Consider using the Singularity-enhanced version of *diffTF* (version 1.2 and above) that immediately solves these issues.
+- issues arising from the data itself.
+Here, it is more difficult to find the cause.
+We tried to cover all cases for which *diffTF* may fail, so please post an issue on our `Bitbucket Issue Tracker <https://bitbucket.org/chrarnold/diffTF>`_ if you believe you found a new problem.

 Identify the cause
 ==============================